kghq/Meditaid/Meditaid/NOTES.md

 Control center icon and lock screen
 Lock Screen widgets (the ones under the clock, like Weather or Home) Focus
+When Zen turned on (or both), turn on do not disturb.
 ### Shortcuts
 Start Zen mode
 Start a timer